Job Opportunities

 2.5 HR SCHOOL MONITOR (NOON AIDE)25-26 111

-Bethlehem Central School District is currently seeking application for a two (2) School Monitors (Noon Aide) positions, effective November 10, 2025 and ending on June 30, 2026.
+Bethlehem Central School District is currently seeking application for a School Monitors (Noon Aide) position, effective January 5, 2026 and ending on June 30, 2026.
 This is a 2.5 hour per day vacancy from 11:00am-1:30pm, when school is in session.
 Starting salary is $18.72 per hour, upon completion of Therapeutic Crisis Intervention in Schools (TCIS) Training, candidate will receive the higher rate of pay at $22.55 per hour.

 RESPONSIBILITIES: